Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 To-may-toes, To-mah-toes…

 Back to the previously-believed-to-be poisonous tomato: Was it because tomato leaves closely resemble deadly nightshade, part of the Solanaceae family of plants?
-Or perhaps because the fruit’s early nickname was “poison apple” and as K. Annabelle Smith wrote in Smithsonian.com, “…it was thought that aristocrats got sick and died after eating them, but the truth of the matter was that wealthy Europeans used pewter plates, which were high in lead content.
+Or perhaps because the fruit’s early nickname was “poison apple,” and as K. Annabelle Smith wrote in Smithsonian.com, “…it was thought that aristocrats got sick and died after eating them, but the truth of the matter was that wealthy Europeans used pewter plates, which were high in lead content.
 Because tomatoes are so high in acidity, when placed on this particular tableware, the fruit would leach lead from the plate, resulting in many deaths from lead poisoning.
 No one made this connection between plate and poison at the time; the tomato was picked as the culprit.”
-At the time, the Moravians were still of the poisonous tomato mindset.
+At the time, the Moravians still had a poisonous tomato mindset.

 old-salem-seed-lab-wall-haning-plants